 Return by same route.
 If you want to continue to Upper Falls, do not re-cross river but continue straight ahead.
 The next waterfall is just over a mile ahead.
 Most of this hike is fairly level.
 The last section has a bit of a climb.
 The trail splits just before the Upper Falls.
 Keep right to reach the main drop of the falls.
 If you go to the left, climb up the rock face for the best view of the waterfall (see photo below).
 On the return from the upper falls in about 3/4 mile, turn right off the trail to cross the river on a newer-looking wooden bridge.
 Continue on this trail to the exit at the upper end of the parking area.

 Seconds Falls Summer Cool-Down

 This beautiful waterfall is just short hike from the parking area.
 It's a popular swimming hole to get splash around in the cool mountain water and slide down part of the waterfall.
 The rocks are slick and there are no lifeguards on duty.
 So be careful!
 Less than two miles north on the Blue Ridge Parkway is Skinny Dip Falls - a wonderful spot for diving, swimming and soaking.

-Nearby: Mt.
-Pisgah, Black Balsam (amazing hike), Devil's Courthouse.
-You can hike to Devil's Courthouse (eight miles) via the Mountains-to-Sea Trail.
+Nearby Hikes: Black Balsam (amazing hike), Sam Knob, Devil's Courthouse.
+You can hike to Devil's Courthouse (eight miles) via Mountains-to-Sea Trail.